What is Counselling?

 I always suggest an Initial Assessment consultation so that we can meet, to agree on whether we can work together.

-Our first meeting/session is your Initial Consultation which is Free.
+Our first meeting/session is your Initial Consultation.

 How many sessions will I need?